ibrahimshaabann/factory/Documentation.md

 - Each product undergoes multiple stages of production.
 - The user responsible for identifying production stages varies based on manager levels.
 - Customers can view the production stages of their owned or purchased products.
-- Products have a virtual, estimated, or approximate price (accessible to employees and manager levels) and an actual selling price (the final price for customers).
+- Products have a estimated, or approximate price (accessible to employees and manager levels) and an actual selling price (the final price for customers).

 ### 2. Categories
 - Customers can review available product categories and products within each category.